rl1987/trickster.dev/tricksterblog/content/post/introducing-gpt3.md

 * AM from _I Have No Mouth And I Must Scream_

 What GPT-3 is a tool AI (as opposed to agent AI).
 Given textual input (prompt) it gives an output based on both the input and all the datasets it was trained with.
-Quality of output is strongly dependant on quality of input.
-Prompt Engineering (also known as Prompt Design or Prompt Programming) is the practice of crafting inputs for GPT-3 with the objective of acquiring an output of sufficiently high quality.
+The quality of output is strongly dependant on the quality of input.
+Prompt Engineering
+(also known as Prompt Design or Prompt Programming) is the practice of crafting inputs for GPT-3 to acquire an output of sufficiently high quality.

 The simplest way to experiment with GPT-3 is to use the [Playground](https://beta.openai.com/playground).
 You enter your prompt into the big text field and press the green button to generate an output.
-Let us go through various configuration options on the right hand side.
+Let us go through various configuration options on the right-hand side.

-Engine is the sub-model of GPT-3.
+The engine is the sub-model of GPT-3.
 There are 4 base engines available (ordered from most to least powerful):

 1. `davinci`
 2. `curie`
 3. `babbage`
 4. `ada`

-Using more powerful engine cost more time and credits than using less powerful ones.
+Using a more powerful engine cost more time and credits than using a less powerful one.
 Base engines are meant for general-purpose tasks.

 Instruct engines are made to understand and follow instructions.
 At this point, there are 3 of them: